net-funkyrobot/funkyrobot-angular-slidescroll/README.md

 ## Bower instructions

-Easily manage this component with Bower with:
+Easily manage this component with Bower by:

 `bower install net-funkyrobot/funkyrobot-angular-slidescroll`